aborruso/alice-pdf/README.md

 **For pdfplumber engine:**

 - Python 3.8+
-- pdfplumber library (install with: pip install pdfplumber)
+- pdfplumber library (included in install)
 - Works on both native and scanned PDFs
 - Handles complex table structures better than Camelot
 - Free and local extraction